 In Japan, mountains are strongly associated with the local culture and heritage.
 In Shintoism, mountains are believed to be the dwelling place of gods and divine spirits, and for that reason were considered sacred.
 Spiritual practices such as mountain pilgrimage had also been a long withstanding part of the tradition.
 This makes mountain trekking and climbing the activity to escape the hustle and bustle of the big city, but at the same time, to get in touch with the nature, local heritage and see Japan in a different way.

-Squeezing in a short hiking trip in your Japan itinerary is not as hard as it seems.
+Squeezing camping in Japan into your itinerary is not as hard as it seems.
 Who would have guessed that there are actually spots in Tokyo – the city that is well known for its busy trains, neon lights, high-rise buildings and high technology lifestyle, that offers green views, fresh air, and peaceful nature for hikers?

 Here are two of the most interesting places to hike in Japan – just a few hour ride away from Tokyo.